 As roofs evolved to become either the 5th elevation or communal spaces with terraces, gardens and penthouses the competition for floor area meant that the traditional areas available became more constrained.
 This frequently led to a longer reach single BMU located on the core of the building leaving the perimeters free and unobstructed.
 These machines are larger and heavier but with the load borne by the strongest part of the building.

 Regardless of the position of the BMU on the roof building, coverage can be a particular problem on buildings with complex façades.
 Twisting facades create problems of their own and sky bridges create a similar dead area as balconies.
-Counter weighted cradles for under hanging areas, separate systems for inset areas will add weight and cost to the machines or additional systems to the building.
+Counter-weighted cradles for under-hanging areas, and separate systems for inset areas will add weight and cost to the machines or additional systems to the building.
 The challenges caused by complicated facades become magnified when adding glass replacement into the equation.

 An increasingly common option is to use the BMU to replace the glazing or other sections of the façade with the facility of an auxiliary hoist in addition to the cradle for the operatives.
 (Note: Total suspended load on glass lifting winch is limited to 1 ton as per BS EN 1808).
 The reality is that once glass has been installed it will generally last beyond the lifetime of the building unless subjected to an external force.
 After practical completion of a building the breaking of individual panes of glass is relatively rare with instances of warranty failure being a more likely reason for panels to be replaced.